Python command line application for detecting genomic island insertions in clades of microbes.

 Having an accurate species tree is a key to the xenoGI method.

 The package does include some functions that may be helpful if you don’t have a species tree.
-These use MUSCLE to create either protein or DNA alignments, FastTree to make gene trees, and ASTRAL to consolidate the gene trees into a species tree.
+These use MUSCLE and FastTree to make gene trees, and ASTRAL to consolidate those gene trees into a species tree.

 You begin by running the first three steps of xenoGI: